-Both men and women athletes participate in Tacoma Community College's seven intercollegiate sports.
-The Titans have an outstanding record in competition in the Washington-Oregon conference, the Northwest Athletic Association of Community Colleges (NWAACC).
+Both male and female athletes participate in Tacoma Community College's eight intercollegiate sports.
+The athletic program emphasizes both academic and athletic success for its student-athletes.
+The Titans have an outstanding record in competition in the Northwest Athletic Association of Community Colleges (NWAACC), while several athletes transfer each year to universities to continue their academic and athletic concerns.

 Men's varsity sports include soccer, basketball, baseball and golf.
-Varsity sports for women include volleyball, basketball, tennis, and golf.
+Varsity sports for women include volleyball, basketball, soccer, and golf.

-Athletic facilities include the TCC gym, Minnitti Field with its baseball and softball fields, an all-weather 400 meter track, a soccer field, six tennis courts and the use of Oakbrook Country Club as home course for the golf team.
+Athletic facilities include the TCC gym, Minnitti Field with its baseball and softball fields, an all-weather 400 meter track, a soccer field, tennis courts and the use of Oakbrook Country Club as home course for the golf teams.